 The official annual report stating the financial position and result of operations of Cook County for the fiscal year.
-It incorporates an opinion on the Report's general-purpose financial statements by an independent certified public accounting firm.
+It incorporates an opinion on the fied public accounting firm.

-APPROPRIATION The legal authorization granted by the Cook County Board of Commissioners to make expenditures and to incur obligations for specific purposes.
+Report's general-purpose financial statements by an independent certito make expenditures and to incur obligations for specific purposes.
 An appropriation is usually limited in amount and as to the time when it may be expended.

-ASSESSED VALUATION The estimated value of all land and real property in Cook County.
-The valuation is used as the basis for computing the Property Tax Levy.
+APPROPRIATION The legal authorization granted by the Cook County Board of Commissioners ation is used as the basis for computing the Property Tax Levy.